“I was facing my 2nd DUI within 7 years. K&B got my case to trial and was able to get it dismissed.”

 This isn't about one thing.
 It's a series of procedural protections and evidentiary rules designed to protect your rights.
 We review the stop, we review the arrest decision, and we review whether the State can actually prove impairment.
 At each stage, there are opportunities to win — and we'll pursue every one of them.

-“Grace represented me in a DWI with multiple other charges — the other charges were dropped.
+“K&B represented me in a DWI with multiple other charges — the other charges were dropped.
 My case was a difficult one as I blew high and made some incriminating statements.
 I'm happy with the work they did and would use them again.”

 “Thorough, diligent, and willing to give my defense her best effort.
 Her knowledge and experience in the courtroom were key factors in the not guilty verdict I received.”